DWDM – Dense Wavelength Division Multiplexing

 Since each channel is demultiplexed at the end of the transmission back into the original source, different data formats being transmitted at different data rates can be transmitted together.
 This dramatically reduces the need for discrete spare pluggable modules, when a handful of pluggable devices can handle the full range of wavelengths.

 If you are looking for an experienced fiber optic cabling company or a cable contractor in Arizona, CTS Cabling is highly knowledgeable in DWDM technology.
-To learn more about our innovative services, including fiber optics installation, or to speak with an experienced cable contractor in Arizona, call 877-685-2626 or contact us online.

 What Our clients